 A common concern from divorce clients and people looking for information about divorce comes in the form of, “my husband is threatening to…” or “my wife is threatening to…” with something about taking away the kids or all the property.
 99.9% of the time those threats have zero basis in the law and are never going to happen.
 They have less to do with the law and more to do with psychological warfare.
-As a Fort Worth divorce lawyer, I see these concerns all the time.
+As a Texas divorce lawyer, I see these concerns all the time.

 Under the Texas Family Code, divorces are just not that sinister.
 Usually these threats arise before filing the divorce petition or shortly afterwards.
 It is common to see the spouse who does not want the divorce threatening to “take the kids and you’ll never see them” or “take everything and leave you with nothing” to scare you away from filing for divorce and staying in a bad situation.
 After the divorce petition is filed and the spouse has been served, these threats are tossed around to torment you.

 Avoid your spouse scaring you away from filing for divorce in Texas by hiring a divorce lawyer.
 Knowledge is power.
 So today’s post will address some of those common threats and how the law really works.